karangehlod/chatbot-QA-RAG/project.md

 2. Embedding Generation
 Use OpenAI’s text-embedding-ada-002 or a similar embedding model to convert the cleaned text into vector representations (embeddings).
-Take-Home Challenge: Building a RAG-based Q&A Chatbot 1 Break the extracted text into smaller chunks (e.g., sentences or paragraphs) to fit within token limits before generating embeddings.
+Break the extracted text into smaller chunks (e.g., sentences or paragraphs) to fit within token limits before generating embeddings.
 3. Vector Database